 -Hippocrates 460 BC.

-Although many people today have forgotten the embedded medical and health benefits in food, the study of nutritional immunology has not.
-Focusing on the balance of the body’s immune system, microbiome and metabolism, nutritional immunologist understand that all these are influenced by the food we eat.
+Although many people today forget the embedded medical and health benefits in food, the study of nutritional immunology has not.
+Focusing on the balance of the body’s immune system, microbiome, and metabolism, nutritional immunologists understand these are influenced by the food we eat.
 In his Ted Talk, Dr. Bassaganya-Riera explains that when this balanced system is dysregulated in any part, disease can occur.

 Bassaganya-Riera is a serial entrepreneur and has started three commercial ventures in order to make real products for real patients– one in classic drug discovery and one in functional foods.